-I'm here for you as a guide, a mirror, an ear, a heart, and a voice.
-I'm a cisgender, lesbian, multi-ethnic, half-Korean female therapist.
+I'm here for you as a guide, a mirror, an ear, a heart, and a voice as a feminist, cisgender, lesbian, multi-ethnic Korean female therapist.

 Licensed Marriage & Family Therapist in Los Alamitos, CA